History of Lancaster (Forton) services

 As with many service areas, trade was disappointing and profits were low.
 This was reflected in its catering.
 The tower restaurant in particular was running a loss, and the observation platform was never used.
 Rank complained that many visitors to the tower weren't buying anything and that the traffic levels were far lower than had been forecast.

 An October 1966 inspection reported that the level of business was "almost nil".
-Two years later, staff were warned to expect redundancies, which had an impact on staff morale.
+Two years later, staff were warned to expect redundancies, which had an impact on morale.
+The shop, which was open from 8am to 8pm, sold newspapers, cigarettes, confectionery, magazines, toiletries, gifts and toys.

 Changes

 As Rank's finances began to improve, the building was refurbished in 1979.
 The building was now painted beige, with a red interior.
+The lower areas had brown tiled floors, with blue carpets upstairs.
 A stamp dated 1982 commemorated the opening of Britain's first 'motorway sub post office' at Forton.
+It was still the motorway network's only post office by the 1990s.

 As motorway service areas fell under Rank's hotels division, Rank opened a hotel booking office at the service area.
 It wasn't well used and was treated more like a customer service desk.